-Now choose whether you want to “Keep files” or “Remove everything” and continue.
+Now choose “Keep files” or “Remove everything” and continue.
 The computer will reset to Windows 10 factory conditions and save any documents you have if you choose to keep your files.
 Otherwise, your files and documents will all be removed.

-If you have tried all other repair methods, including the factory reset that removes everything from your computer, a clean install may be the only option you have left.
+If you have tried all other repair methods, including the factory reset that removes everything from your computer, a clean install may be your only option.

 Windows 10 comes with a “Refresh Option” that contains fewer steps than booting from a flash drive.
 In some cases, a flash drive may be the only option.
-But if you can access “Refresh” you might want to use this method.
-You still need to follow the “Do This Before You Continue” list, but the process of doing this method has fewer steps than restoring from media.
+But if you can access “Refresh,” you might want to use this method.
+You still need to follow the “Do This Before You Continue” list, but this method has fewer steps than restoring from media.

 Type “Settings” into the Start menu, and select the Settings option.